PoulEker/MaerskApi/README.md

 MaerskApi Poul Eker 04.05.2022.

-The solution consists of two projects, the API (MaerskApi) and the test (TestMaersk.Api)
+The solution consists of two projects, the API (MaerskApi) and the test (TestMaerskApi)

 On startup, the Api opens on a swagger page, from where it also can be tested, with the specified parameters.

+Currencies allowed:

+        GBP,
+        USD,
+        EUR

+Exhangerates for each of these are loaded manualy and are readonly.

+There are no other data preloaded.

-3. part Packages installed:
+3. party Packages installed:

 Swashbuckle.AspNet.Core 6.3.1	https://github.com/domaindrivendev/Swashbuckle.AspNet.Core